-Well, we now know it can be used for propaganda campaigns or to spread des-information in order to influence opinions and thus change behaviour, like Cambridge Analytica apparently did.
+Well, we now know it can be used for propaganda campaigns or to spread des-information in order to influence opinions and thus change behaviour, like Cambridge Analytica did.
 When you visit their website they seem like a regular company but notice the upfront payoff in the image below.

 Facebook and ethics, not so much

 Another thing we know is that Facebook is not entirely clear on how they gather data.
 When asked about the existence of shadow profiles in congress, Marc Zuckerberg answered that he is not familiar with that.
 However it’s shown that Facebook knows an awful lot about people who are not on FB at all.
 These data sets are called shadow profiles.
 What does Facebook want with these shadow profiles?
 To be clear: People who are not on Facebook have never gave their consent to any of Facebook’s privacy terms.
 The video below covers this topics tarting at 0:53.